jerryshell/maple-story-gms-v83-explorer/README.md

-# Maple Story GMS V83 Explorer
+# MapleStory GMS V83 Explorer

 All aforementioned media, icons, descriptions, and character information provided by this service thereof are the sole property of [NEXON](https://www.nexon.net) and therefor applies to